 Most Nigerians (including those who gave money towards getting the letter published in the papers) will call the whole exercise a waste of time.
 It’s possible that the central bank governor did not even read it.

-It is necessary to register displeasure at public officials even if you are no more than a buzzing fly they can comfortably ignore.
 Maybe literature can help with an explanation.
 The late great Chinua Achebe once said in a 1965 essay that ‘an African writer should aim at fashioning out an English which is at once universal and able to carry his peculiar experience’.
 His point was that he was never going to dilute the English language just because he was an African writer.
 Instead, he was going to bend the language to his will.
 This point was more clearly expressed in another, more famous quote of his – ‘Let no one be fooled by the fact that we may write in English for we intend to do unheard of things with it’.

 Yes, Nigerian public officials are not famous for resigning under the weight of their own incompetence.
 Yes, the odds on a snowflake successfully navigating the nine concentric circles of Dante’s Inferno are far better than what you will get putting money on a Nigerian public official heeding your call for them to resign.
 There are many things one can do with money that will yield much greater reward and satisfaction than writing a letter to the central bank governor in the newspapers.